eh3rrera/ocpj8-notes/01.Java-Class-Design/1-Implement-Encapsulation.md

 ````java
 car.model = 2343242;
 ````
 To implement encapsulation, we set up the class so only its methods can refer to its instance variables.
 External code will access these private instance variables only through public get/set methods.
-This is a convention used in resusable components called JavaBeans.
+This is a convention used in reusable components called JavaBeans.
 The rules are:
 * Instance variables are *private*
-* Getter methods begin with *get* if the property is not a *boolean*, otherwise, the begin with *is*
+* Getter methods begin with *get* if the property is not a *boolean*, otherwise, they begin with *is*
 * Setter methods begin with *set*
 * The method name starts with get/is/set followed by the name of the instance variable with its first letter in uppercase